bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 <summary>Output files</summary>

 - `Annotation/Prokka/`
-  - `[sample]-[assembler].gbk`: Annotated genome in genbank file format.
+  - `[sample]-[assembler].gbk`: Annotated genome in GenBank file format.

 </details>

 ### 16S ribosomal RNA (rRNA) classification

-The genbank file is parsed for 16S rRNA gene records.
+The GenBank file is parsed for 16S rRNA gene records.
 If there are no 16S rRNA gene records, Barrnap is used to predict 16S rRNA genes using the assembly file.
-BLAST is then used to align these gene records to it's database, where the best alignment is filtered out based on bitscore.
+BLAST is then used to align these gene records to its database, where the best alignment is filtered out based on bit score.

 > [!NOTE]
 > Some assembled genomes do not contain identifiable 16S rRNA sequences and therefore 16S is not able to be classified.
 If the classification of 16S rRNA sequences is required, the sample must be re-sequenced.